taha-re/3D-BEM-WEC/README.md

 ## Repository Structure
 ├── /Validation-3D-Radiation-Cylinder/      # Test cases for radiation problem
 ├── /Validation-3D-Diffraction-Barge/    # Test cases for diffraction problem
+├── /Validation-Experimental-Wave-Tank/ # Experiment on a laboratry wave tank (Not included in JKU manuscript)
 └── (Under development)         # Additional documentation/examples to be added

 ## Current Status